 Judging by the numbers, I’m getting a big influx of new visitors.
 My blog’s been running for a number of years at this point, and it might be a challenge to get the lay of the land without a whole lot of poking around.
 Even frequent visitors might not have dug deep enough to find some of my favorite posts.

-There’s always the bio page, of course.
+There’s always the About the Author page of course.
 But that’s more about what I’ve done and, if I remember to update it, where I’ll be going over the course of the year, convention wise.

-This page is a kind of primer on the sorts of things that interest me and a sample of the sorts of posts you’ll find if you dig around a little.
+This page is a kind of primer on the things that interest me and a sample of the sorts of posts you’ll find if you dig around a little.

 Here’s one of my favorite posts on a great non-fiction text better than many a fantasy novel, an ancient Arabian Memoir.

 This particular post, about The War of Art and a prayer to the muses, seems especially popular.